WandaVision: is Mephisto secretly the main villain?

 Is SWORD actually SWORD?

-This next one is a bit weirder, but fans have pointed out that SWORD’s icon resembles an upside-down cross, a religious sign for devils such as Mephisto.
+This next one is a bit weirder, but fans have pointed out that SWORD’s icon resembles an inverted cross, a religious sign that is (sometimes) used to hint at satanic ideals.
 We feel like this is a little out there as fan theories go, but episode 5 did start to raise questions about the organization’s intentions.

 While the MCU has played the ‘good organization is secretly evil’ card a few times already, we can’t help but be suspicious of SWORD Director Tyler Hayward.
-He seems to have a dislike of superheroes and has been quick to violence.
+He seems to have a dislike of superheroes, and has been quick to violence when it comes to Wanda in Westview.
 And we have to wonder, what was SWORD doing with Vision’s body before Wanda took it from them?

 To add fuel to the fire, some have called attention to Hayward’s odd office decoration, with frames on his wall arranged in a hexagonal pattern.
-The Hex is the name Darcy gave to the Westview phenomena given the prevalence of the six-sided shape.
-Six also has demonic connotations, once again pointing a finger towards Mephisto.
+The Hex is the name Darcy gave to the Westview phenomena, given the prevalence of the six-sided shape.
 Maybe the demon is puppeteering the director?
+Again, though, we think this is a little out there based on the evidence as it stands.

 Quicksilver quandaries